 6. OTHER NOAA-TRUST RESOURCES IMPACT ASSESSMENT Species known to occur at site (list others that may apply) Describe habitat impact type (i.e., physical, chemical, or biological disruption of spawning and/or egg development habitat, juvenile nursery and/or adult feeding or migration habitat).
-For all fish and of ther species, see the table/discussions presented below.
-Shortnose Sturgeon Populations of federally endangered shortnose sturgeon (Acipenser brevirostrum) occur in New Jersey in the Delaware River from the lower bay upstream to at least Lambertville, New Jersey, and in the Hudson River from upper New York Harbor to the Troy Dam.
-In a letter dated December 19, 2013, the NMFS Protected Resources Division stated that, because the action area at Station Atlantic City (defined as the water areas within which project activities will occur) has never supported a historical population of shortnose sturgeon, and to date, no shortnose sturgeon have been observed in this system, no shortnose sturgeon will occur in the project site (Appendix C).
-In a letter dated August 21, 2014, the NJDEP Bureau of Marine Fisheries stated that, although shortnose sturgeon is not common to this area, it may occur (Appendix F).
-Therefore, shortnose sturgeon is not anticipated to occur in the project area and would not be affected by the project.
-Atlantic Sturgeon Populations of the federally endangered Atlantic sturgeon (Acipenser oxyrinchus oxyrinchus) occur in the western Atlantic Ocean from Canada to northeastern Florida.
+For all fish and other species, see the table/discussions presented below.
+Shortnose Sturgeon Populations of federally endangered shortnose sturgeon ( Acipenser brevirostrum ) occur in New Jersey in the Delaware River from the lower bay upstream to at least Lambertville, New Jersey, and in the Hudson River from upper New York Harbor to the Troy Dam.
+The action area at Atlantic City has never supported a historical population of shortnose sturgeon, and to date, no shortnose sturgeon have been observed in this system.
+Therefore, shortnose sturgeon are not anticipated to occur in the project area.
+Atlantic Sturgeon Populations of Atlantic sturgeon ( Acipenser oxyrinchus oxyrinchus ) occur in the western Atlantic Ocean from Canada to northeastern Florida.
 NOAA Fisheries determined that the New York Bight, Chesapeake Bay, South Atlantic and Carolina Distinct Population Segments (DPSs) of Atlantic sturgeon are endangered.
-Individuals from these Atlantic sturgeon DPSs could occur in the project area and could experience temporary effects from the project including increases in turbidity, loss of prey, and acoustic impacts from pile driving.
-However, given the limited extent of in-water work proposed within an active USCG facility, the impact on Atlantic sturgeon is expected to be temporary and negligible.
-Several listed spe cies of whales occur seasonally in the waters off of New Jersey.
-North Atlantic right whales Federally endangered North Atlantic right whales (Eubalaena glacialis) are found off the coast of New Jersey from September 1 to March 31.
-However, due to the shallow water depths and near shore location of the project site, these whales are extremely unlikely to occur in the action area, and therefore would not be affected by the project.
-Humpback whales Federally endangered humpback whales (Megaptera novaeangliae) are found off the coast of New Jersey from February to April and from September to November.
-However, due to the shallow water depths and near shore location of the project site, these whales are extremely unlikely to occur in the action area, and therefore would not be affected by the project.
-Fin, Sei and Sperm whales Fin (Balaenoptera physalus), sei (Balaenoptera borealis) and sperm (Physter macrocephalus) whales, all federally endangered, are seasonally present in waters off of New Jersey, typically in deeper offshore waters.
+Individuals from these Atlantic sturgeon DPSs could occur in the project area.
+However, given the limited extent of in-water project area within an active USCG facility, the impact to Atlantic sturgeon, if any, is expected to be negligible.
+Several listed spe ecies of whales occur seasonally in the waters off of New Jersey.
+North Atlantic right whales Federally endangered North Atlantic right whales ( Eubalaena glacialis ) are found off the coast of New Jersey from September 1 to March 31.
+However, due to the shallow water depths and near shore location of the project site, these whales are extremely unlikely to occur in the action areas, and therefore would not be affected by the project.
+Humpback whales Federally endangered humpback whales ( Megaptera novaeangliae ) are found off the coast of New Jersey from February to April and from September to November.
+However, due to the shallow water depths and near shore location of the project site, these whales are extremely unlikely to occur in the action areas, and therefore would not be affected by the project.
+Fin, Sei and Sperm whales Fin ( Balaenoptera physalus ), sei ( Balaenoptera borealis ) and sperm ( Physter macrocephalus ) whales are seasonally present in waters off of New Jersey, typically in deeper offshore waters.
 Due to the shallow water depths and near shore location of the project site, these whales are extremely unlikely to occur in the action area, and therefore, would not be affected by the project.
+Several species of threatened and endangered sea turtles occur seasonally in New Jersey waters, including many bays and harbors, during the warmer months, typically from May to mid-November.
+The sea turtles in nearby waters are typically small juveniles.